axibase/atsd/administration/backup.md

 * [User Groups](./collector-account.md#create-user-group)
 * [Outgoing Webhooks](../rule-engine/notifications/webhook.md)

 Configuration backup **does not** include [data tables](./data_retention.md#data-tables) containing series, property, or message records.
-Refer to [Data](#data) section for data backup options.
+Refer to [Data](#data) section for data backup and replication options.

-The database performs a [scheduled backup](#scheduled-backup) each day at a specified time.
+The database performs a [scheduled backup](#scheduled-backup) of the above configuration types on a daily basis.

-To reduce the amount of used disk space, backups of `metric` and `entity` types only contain records with non-default settings such as custom tags, labels, or field values.
+To reduce the amount of used disk space, backups of `metric` and `entity` types contain only records with non-default settings such as custom tags, labels, or field values.

 ### Manual Backup